 Your manuscript should represent the best formal, professional writing of which you are capable.
 You are responsible for proofreading and editing the document carefully (or arranging for careful proofreading and editing) before presenting the final draft to your committee and, after your defense, to the Graduate School.

-Your Committee Chair and/or other committee members will assist you with editing and proof-reading; however, it is not your committees' responsibility to rewrite your document, correcting grammar and poor word-choice.
-If your exposition needs significant editing, your Committee Chair may require you to seek additional assistance.
-Free assistance is available from the Writing Center; if you need more in-depth assistance, it will be your responsibility to seek that assistance.
+Your Committee Chair and other committee members will assist you with editing and proofreading; however, it is not your committee's responsibility to rewrite your document or to correct grammar and poor word choice.
+If your manuscript needs significant editing, your Committee Chair may require you to seek additional assistance.
+Free assistance is available from the University Writing Center, but if you need more in-depth assistance it will be your responsibility to seek that assistance.

 When you submit your dissertation or thesis to the Graduate School for approval, the readers check the manuscript for the following:

-- Absence of mechanical errors (grammar errors, misspellings, etc.)
+- Absence of mechanical errors (grammatical errors, misspellings, etc.)

 - Consistency between in-text citations and references

-- Consistency of formatting for headers, page numbers, figures, tables, etc.
+- Consistency of formatting for headers, page numbers, figures, tables, and other elements